 Consent - knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 The existence of consent based on the totality of circumstances, including the context in which the alleged consent occurred.
 Silence does not necessarily constitute consent and coercion, force, or threat of either party invalidates consent.
-(No VA State definition)
+(No VA State definition)Consent, cannot be given, when a person is incapacitated due to drugs or alcohol, or when a person has a disability; or is not of legal age to consent as defined by law.

-- Consent, cannot be given, when a person is incapacitated due to drugs or alcohol, or when a person has a disability, or is not of legal age to consent as defined by law. - Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
-Consent, can be withdrawn at any time. - Previous relationship or prior consent cannot imply consent to future sexual acts.
+- Consent to anyone form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
+Consent, can be withdrawn at any time. - Previous relationship or prior consent cannot imply consent to future sexual acts. - Incapacitation includes but is not limited to being asleep, drugged, intoxicated or unconscious.